jeremehancock/hostminder/README.md

 When you enable Host Minder your existing `/etc/hosts` entries are added to the downloaded `hosts` file inside a special section.

+Note: All protection levels also include enabling Google Safe Search.

 Example:

 ```